 For the sake of saving time and space, this article will be done in a Question and Answer format and Mr. Howard will be referred to as “Clark.”

-As insurance professionals, we agree with Clark’s opinion about the need for life insurance and hope that others who hear his advice will heed his advice.
+As insurance advisors, we agree with Clark’s opinion about the need for life insurance and hope that others who hear his advice will heed his advice.

 Should You Purchase Life Insurance on your Kids?